tmaiaroto/discfg/README.md

 ./discfg set mykey -d file.json
 ```

-That should create a configuration for you (a table in DynamoDB - US East region by default).
+That first command creates a configuration for you (a table in DynamoDB - US East region by default).
-The second command there should have set a key called "/mykey" at the root level.
+After that you can set keys from values passed to the CLI or from a file on disk.
+All values ultimately
+get stored as binary data, so you could even store (small - DynamoDB size limits) images in there if
+you really wanted to.

 Note: If you did not want to call the ```use``` command or if you need to work with multiple configurations,
 you can always get and set keys by passing the configuration name.
 So the following ```set``` command is